vuestorefront/developer.vuestorefront.io/README.md

   Welcome to our community developer portal repository.
 This project is dedicated to all our community members and contributors.
 </p>
 <p align="center">
-  The developer portal is a hub of information about the Vue Storefront framework and the community materials.
+  The developer portal is a hub of information about the Alokai framework and the community materials.
 You will find videos, blog posts, documentation and much more.
 </p>

 <p align="center">